fenago/kubernetes-course/md/Lab_11.md

 introduce Helm, a useful tool for deploying complex applications with various Kubernetes objects.

-By the end of this chapter, you will be able to use StatefulSets and PersistentVolumes in conjunction to run apps that require disk-based state to be retained in between pod interruptions.
+By the end of this lab, you will be able to use StatefulSets and PersistentVolumes in conjunction to run apps that require disk-based state to be retained in between pod interruptions.
 You will also be able to deploy applications using Helm charts.